- Home

 Compare All Options

 Not sure which provider fits your travel style?
 Our best travel insurance for digital nomads comparison ranks all four providers we recommend with real claims experience and detailed breakdowns.
+For detailed reviews and head-to-head comparisons of every provider we test, visit our insurance hub.

 Staying Connected When It Matters Most

 When a medical emergency happens abroad, your phone becomes your lifeline — calling your insurer, navigating to the nearest hospital, accessing your policy documents, and coordinating with family back home.
 Make sure you always have reliable mobile data with a quality eSIM provider, especially when traveling to areas where WiFi is unreliable.
-And if you are in a country where internet access is restricted or censored, a reliable VPN ensures you can reach your insurance portal and communicate freely when it matters most.
+And if you’re in a country where internet access is restricted or censored, a reliable VPN ensures you can reach your insurance portal and communicate freely when it matters most.

 The Bottom Line

 The math is simple.
-SafetyWing costs $1.61/day.
+SafetyWing costs $2.01/day.
 A single emergency room visit abroad costs $500-5,000+.
 A hospitalization costs $2,000-50,000+.
 A medical evacuation costs $25,000-100,000+.

 Frequently Asked Questions